- What is Data Protection?

 While you are a student at SOAS and after you cease to be a student, SOAS needs to collect, store, use and disclose certain data about you.
 We require this information for our normal business purposes, such as services to applicants, current students and alumni (see How will my data be used?).

-When we process data about you, we have to observe the requirements of the Data Protection Act.
+When we process data about you, we have to observe the requirements of the Data Protection Act 1998.
 The Act establishes a framework within which information about living individuals can be legally gathered, stored, used and disseminated.
-At its core are eight Data Protection Principles which SOAS and other organizations must abide by.
+At its core are eight Data Protection Principles which SOAS and other organisations must abide by.
 These specify that personal information must be:

 - Processed fairly and lawfully, and only if certain conditions are met.